Tamely/WraithEngine/Docs/DistributedWraithEngineDesign.md

 - `AxiomHeadless` now boots successfully in headless Vulkan mode, renders offscreen, and publishes viewport frames back through `AxiomSessionEndpoint`
 - Added engine-facing `ISessionTransport` and made `AxiomSessionEndpoint` the first in-process transport implementation
 - Added `AxiomRemoteViewportDevClient` as a transport-subscriber harness that receives authoritative events and writes client-received frames to disk
-- Added `AxiomRemoteViewportServer` as the first real browser-facing remote viewport prototype, first using HTTP plus image polling and now using WebSocket plus JPEG frame push
+- Added `AxiomRemoteViewportServer` as the first real browser-facing remote viewport prototype, evolving from HTTP image polling to WebSocket/JPEG bring-up and now to a native macOS WebRTC plus H.264 browser path
 - Added engine-owned encoded-video packet types plus `IVideoEncoder` and extended `AxiomSessionEndpoint` so encoded packets can flow beside raw viewport frames
 - Added a macOS-first `VideoToolbox` H.264 encoder path for headless remote-viewport bring-up
-- Added H.264 diagnostics to `AxiomRemoteViewportServer` through `/h264` and `/h264/metadata` while keeping the temporary browser UI on the existing JPEG path
+- Added H.264 diagnostics to `AxiomRemoteViewportServer` through `/h264` and `/h264/metadata` while keeping `/frame` as a fallback/diagnostics path
-- The WebSocket plus JPEG slice improves the prototype substantially, but it is still too choppy for the target remote-editor experience
+- Removed the largest remote-viewport performance bottlenecks by unthrottling the headless server loop, skipping duplicate JPEG work while WebRTC is connected, and tuning the encoder/input path for latency
-- WebRTC hookup for the new H.264 path is now the highest-priority next transport step
+- The remote viewport now runs at acceptable frame rate, but still has noticeable residual input latency that likely requires deeper WebRTC sender/playout tuning
 - The long-lived browser editor UI should move into a root-level `EditorFrontend` workspace using React, Next.js, and Tailwind CSS instead of continuing to grow only inside the temporary localhost prototype

 ## 1. Executive Summary